aws/neptune-gremlin-client/README.md

 client.refresh(); // Call this periodically to emit metrics
 ```

-With this second approach, you'll have to schedule the period call to `refresh()` in your application code.
+With this second approach, you'll have to schedule the periodic call to `refresh()` in your application code.

 ### Metrics handlers